The best Amsterdam canal tours are self-made

 Where else can you take your boat?

 If you’re not familiar with the Amsterdam canals, we recommend following one of our suggested routes.
-Like that you will avoid any forbidden areas and you can be sure to see lots of interesting stuff.
+Like that you will automatically avoid any forbidden areas and you can be sure to see lots of interesting stuff.

 However, you may also go your own way.
 Our boats are allowed to go on the Amstel river and almost all of the Amsterdam city center canals.
 However, you need to make sure to avoid the few areas that are strictly forbidden for safety reasons: the IJ and all the rest of the port area, Kostverlorenvaart and Nieuwe Herengracht.
 Of course these areas are clearly indicated on the provided canal map.